Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Introduction

-In the absence of detection of weakly interacting massive particles (WIMPs) at the LHC and following the detection of gravitational waves by LIGO from the merging of the binary of black holes with masses of the order of a couple of decades heavier than sun \cite{TheLIGOScientific:2016src,Abbott:2016nmj}, the possibility of black holes being candidates for dark matter has received an enormous amount of attention \cite{Bird:2016dcv,Sasaki:2016jop}.
-Although it is quite acceptable that these black holes are astrophysical, it will also be intriguing if they are primordial, namely, if they have been produced during the early universe phases from large overdensities of radiation or matter.
-In particular, a recent LIGO/VIRGO merging event, GW190521 \cite{Abbott:2020tfl}), reveals component masses which cannot be easily explained by the pair-instability in the standard stellar structure theory ({\it c.f.} \cite{Sakstein:2020axg} for some variations of the standard model that can fill this caveat.
-Also, see \cite{Lehoucq:2009ge} for the accretion condition that needs to be satisfied, for the black holes to be primordial).
-This may further raise the stakes for PBHs, being more than just figments of imagination.
+In the absence of detection of weakly interacting massive particles (WIMPs) at the LHC and following the detection of gravitational waves by the Laser Interferometer Gravitational Wave Observatory (LIGO) from the merging of the binary of black holes with masses of the order of a couple of decades heavier than the Sun \cite{TheLIGOScientific:2016src,Abbott:2016nmj}, the possibility of black holes being candidates for dark matter has received an enormous amount of attention \cite{Bird:2016dcv,Sasaki:2016jop}.
+Although it is quite acceptable that these black holes are astrophysical, it will also be intriguing if they are primordial, namely, if they have been produced during the early Universe phases from large overdensities of radiation or matter.
+In particular, a recent LIGO/VIRGO merging event, GW190521 \cite{Abbott:2020tfl}, reveals component masses that cannot be easily explained by the pair instability in the standard stellar structure theory ({\it cf.} \cite{Sakstein:2020axg} for some variations of the standard model that can fill this caveat; also, see \cite{Lehoucq:2009ge} for the accretion condition that needs to be satisfied, for the black holes to be primordial).
+This may further raise the stakes for primordial black holes (PBHs), being more than just figments of imagination.

 In fact, since PBHs lighter than $10^{15}$ g could have evaporated by today, they have already been suggested to play a significant role in a variety of astrophysical phenomena, such as galactic \cite{Page:1976wx} and extragalactic \cite{Lehoucq:2009ge} $\gamma$-ray background radiation or short-period bursts \cite{Cline:1996zg}, and the reionization of pregalactic medium \cite{Belotsky:2014twa}.
-On the other hand, heavier PBHs that are formed during radiation dominated era are not subject to the constraints that baryonic matter is contingent on from BBN, about their contribution to the energy budget of the Universe and therefore, they act as non-baryonic cold dark matter (CDM), please see \cite{Sasaki:2018dmp} and \cite{Carr:2016drx} for a comprehensive review.
+On the other hand, heavier PBHs that are formed during the radiation dominated era are not subject to the constraints that baryonic matter is contingent on from big bang nucleosynthesis (BBN), about their contribution to the energy budget of the Universe and therefore, they act as nonbaryonic cold dark matter (CDM); please see \cite{Sasaki:2018dmp} and \cite{Carr:2016drx} for a comprehensive review.

 Still, the contribution of the PBHs are very much constrained observationally and theoretically in various mass ranges \cite{Tisserand:2006zx,Nemiroff:2001bp,Wilkinson:2001vv,Carr:1997cn}.
 The only current open windows are in the sublunar mass range $10^{-17}-10^{-13}~ M_{\odot}$, in which the PBHs can constitute the whole dark matter energy density \cite{Sasaki:2018dmp}.
 The other open window is $10$-${\rm few}\times 100~ M_{\odot}$ PBHs in which the PBHs can make up to $10\%$ of CDM energy density.
 The interesting point about the first window is that astrophysical black holes cannot occupy this mass range, as any star mass has to be at least about three solar masses \cite{Rhoades:1974fn} to collapse into a black hole.
 Thus any evidence for black holes in this mass region provides a massive boost to the idea that PBHs may have contributed significantly to the CDM energy density.